Key Nevada county expects to count most remaining ballots by Saturday

 Nevada’s Clark County, a Democratic stronghold key to the party’s chances in the state’s uncalled races, expects to report most of its uncounted ballots by Saturday, the county’s top election official said on Thursday.

-Joe Gloria, Clark County’s registrar of voters, said at a press conference that just over 50,000 ballots still need to be counted, defending election officials’ pace after criticisms from former President Trump and the state GOP.
+Joe Gloria, Clark County’s registrar of voters, said at a press conference that a little more than 50,000 ballots still need to be counted, defending election officials’ pace after criticisms from former President Trump and the state GOP.

 “My staff has been working very diligently,” said Gloria.
 “We’ve been here from early in the morning until late at night.
 We’ve been fully staffed.
 We’re working as hard as we possibly can in order to get the ballots counted, but whether we like it or not there’s no way that we can move any faster than we’re currently moving.”